-One might say that the Fire 8 should not be pitted against the HD 10.
-While both Android ereader devices were launched in 2017 and considered as 7th generation Kindle Fires, the Kindle 10 is clearly a higher version of the Kindle 8.
-The Kindle 10 even costs almost twice the price of the latter to begin with.
+One might say that the Fire HD 8 should not be pitted vs the Fire HD 10.
+While both Android e-reader devices were launched in 2017 and considered as 7th generation Kindle Fires, the Kindle 10 is clearly a higher version of the Kindle 8.
+The Kindle 10 even costs almost twice the price of the latter, to begin with.

-As such, it is expected that the Kindle 10 has more bells and whistles vs Kindle 8.
+As such, it is expected that the Kindle Fire 10 tablet has more bells and whistles than Kindle Fire 8.
 Nonetheless, the latter Kindle has some features that are not available in its more expensive sibling.
-And besides, each user may have his own preferences, such that he would probably like Fire 8 vs Fire 10.
+And besides, each user may have his own preferences.

 - Now 30% faster thanks to the new 2.0 GHz octa-core processor and 2 GB of RAM